Patrick Sampaio

 Patrick Sampaio Correa (born 7 September 2002) is a Brazilian artistic gymnast and a member of the national team.
 He participated in the 2023 World Artistic Gymnastics Championships.

-Career
+Gymnastics career

 Junior

 Sampaio competed at the 2018 Junior Pan American Artistic Gymnastics Championships, earning the silver medal with the Brazilian team.
 In 2019, he competed at the Junior World Artistic Gymnastics Championships, placing 20th in the all-around competition.

 Senior

-In 2021, Sampaio participated in the South American Artistic Gymnastics Championships earning a gold medal with the Brazilian team and an individual gold medal on the horizontal bar.
-In 2022, he participated at the South American Artistic Gymnastics Championships for a second time, once again earning a gold with the Brazilian team and a silver on the still rings.
+In 2021, Sampaio participated in the South American Artistic Gymnastics Championships, earning a gold medal with the Brazilian team and an individual gold medal on the horizontal bar.
+In 2022, he participated in the South American Artistic Gymnastics Championships for a second time, once again earning a gold with the Brazilian team and a silver on the still rings.

 In 2023, he earned a bronze medal with the Brazilian team at the Pan American Artistic Gymnastics Championships.
-Later that year, he participated at the 2023 World Artistic Gymnastics Championships, helping the Brazilian team finish 13th, earning the nation an individual non-nominative quota for the 2024 Summer Olympics.
+Later that year, he participated in the 2023 World Artistic Gymnastics Championships, helping the Brazilian team finish 13th, earning the nation an individual non-nominative quota for the 2024 Summer Olympics.